 When I attended the Open Day at the University of Sunderland, I found the atmosphere was more positive than at other universities, and that staff and student representatives were more than happy to answer my questions.
 I also read the staff profiles on the University's website, which was encouraging, as the lecturers' subject areas were diverse and interesting.

 My favourite part of the course is the theory-based classes where everyone can share their viewpoint in a safe, non-judgemental space.
 Often this results in creative discussion as issues are contemporary and in the news.
-I also like the opportunities for student engagement, for example if we provide feedback about the course, we can make it even better for the next generation of students.
+I also like the opportunities for student engagement.
+For example if we provide feedback about the course, we can make it even better for the next generation of students.

-Next, I started a men’s group in collaboration with another volunteer, as health does not discriminate on the basis of gender but fewer men were accessing the service than women.
+Next, I started a men’s group in collaboration with another volunteer, as health does not discriminate on the basis of gender, but fewer men were accessing the service than women.
 I have also been asked by Hartlepool Carers to collaborate with another volunteer to get an 18-25 group started, made up of people who were previously young carers.

 I now have future plans to start my own mental health charity aimed at male suicide, which can provide targeted care to the gendered differences in mental health.
-I will utilise theory and practical elements of my degree subject and the transferable skills I have been learning in my voluntary role, in a bid to proactively reduce suicide rates for men.
+I will utilise theory and practical elements of my degree subject and the transferable skills I have been learning in my voluntary role, in a bid to proactively reduce suicide rates in men.

 The University of Sunderland is a friendly, forward-thinking environment that ensures each individual is supported to reach their full potential."

 Please note, this course is not recruiting for 2023/24.